Ajifowobajeisaac/sonusshare/README.md

  	Deployment Strategy: Continuous Deployment
 	Deployment Platform: Heroku: Beginner-friendly, integrates well with Python apps.
 		An alternative is AWS (Elastic Beanstalk): More scalable, but has more moving parts.
-We want to deploy quicky, get the product to user so to test and iterate.
+We want to deploy quickly, get the product to users so to test and iterate.

 	Version Control Connection: Git repository link to Heroku
 Automation: Platform automatically deploy updates from the main branch whenever new code is pushed